GillianTrethewey/GillianTrethewey/README.md

 I've been coding on the web since 2014.
 I work for another developer doing CBT along with retainer work with clients.

 I'm a loyal, steady, hard-worker with strong ethics.

-Very proud of my Django app that combines a GitHub API along with Postgresql DB to render a Resources section.
+See my Django app that combines a GitHub API along with Postgresql DB to render a Resources section.
 Deployed on Heroku at https://gillian-trethewey-django-db.herokuapp.com/
 <br>

 **Snapshot:**